alinetskyi/kubot/README.md

 # Kubot

 Kubot is a Slack support bot that uses Slack API to foward messages from workspaces that are given support to workspace that provides it.
-It creates a database where all the workspaces registered are stored.
-And once Kubot is asked a question on channel in a supported workspace a corresponding channel will be created in support workspace and all the messages will be forwarded between this two channels.
+It creates a database where all registered workspaces are stored.
+And once Kubot is asked a question on channel in a supported workspace a corresponding channel will be created in support workspace and all the messages will be forwarded between these two channels.
 It's a helpful tool to manage your support workflow.

 ## Installation